Where’s the hottest place on Earth?

-And that’s the “hottest” place recorded according to the ‘WMO World Archive of Weather and Climate Extremes’ … so let’s get the confusion out of the way to start with!
+And that’s the “correctly” recorded hottest place on Earth according to the ‘WMO World Archive of Weather and Climate Extremes’.
+So let’s get the confusion out of the way to start with!

 So when our tour guide Alex had mentioned where we were heading that day – the “hottest place in the world … Death Valley” I too recounted my GCSE geography lessons that taught me that it was actually somewhere in Libya that held that title!
 We were too remote for our bus’s Wi-Fi to connect to Wikipedia so it was only once we’d been handed copies of the local ‘Death Valley National Park Visitor Guide’ we could understand why the record had been changed.

 So why the contention?
 Well in February 2011, a WMO Commission of Climatology (CCl) special international panel of meteorological experts began conducting an investigation into the Libyan record and identified five major concerns with it:

 - Potential problems with the type of thermometer which had been used

 - The record temperature was taken by a potentially inexperienced observer just two days into his new role

 - Unlikely conditions for such high temperatures at the observation site (it was on a hill and near the coast)

 - Poor correspondence to other weather stations nearby

 - No subsequently high temperature values ever recorded at the site.